steep-wms/steep-montage/README.md

       --entrypoint /download/download_data.sh \
       steep/steep-montage

-*NOTE*: The dataset has a total size of about *1.3 GB*.
+*NOTE:* The dataset has a total size of about *1.3 GB*.
 The download will take quite some time (depending on your Internet connection).

 **IMPORTANT: the script deletes the contents of the `data` directory!
 Make sure